gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### Mouse Chords
 ![chordic-mouse-chords-photo](./19-mouse-chords-photo.jpg)

-_This section requires an external trackball, as the directional mouse keys take too much time and are too imprecise.
+_This section requires an external trackball, as the directional mouse keys take too much time to operate and are too imprecise.
 I’m using the [Ploopy Nano Trackball](https://ploopy.co/nano-trackball/)_.
 ![chordic-mouse-button-and-scroll](./20-mouse-button-and-scroll.png)
 **Mouse Buttons** are placed where the trackball is comfortably accessible. **Scroll Up** and **Scroll Down** chords are one key position from Page Up/Down for quickly changing between slow and fast navigation. **Scroll Left** and **Scroll Right** physically rotate your hand to face the direction you want to be scrolling.
 The Scroll Left chord could trigger with words like “e-L-M.”